Why a New Pair of Jeans May Be More Compelling than Employee Engagement

 Assess – BlessingWhite continues to believe in the benefit of engagement surveys.
 We know that in order to increase engagement, you need to understand the factors that may be negatively influencing engagement.
 You also need to understand what organizational strengths you want to continue to leverage.
 Employee engagement surveys provide insight into potential risks, areas of strength and opportunities to enhance engagement levels.
 Assessing provides a point of reference—a starting point for sparking broader dialogue about what satisfies each individual’s need for personal success and providing guidance to raise the level of his or her contributions to the organization.
 Surveys are critical, but don’t let the tail wag the dog.

 Break Down – If you want everyone to commit to a culture of high engagement, they need to know what they are committing to.
 It’s important to deconstruct the concept of engagement and put it in simple terms—create a common, tangible definition.
 For us, this has always been about describing the intersection of personal satisfaction and organization contribution.
-Simply stated, employees want to get more out of their job personally and they also want to contribute to their organization – when both of these things happen to their fullest, we call it engagement.
+Simply stated, employees want to get more out of their job personally and they also want to contribute to their organization – when both of these things happen to their fullest, we call it the X model of employee engagement.

 Change – Perhaps most disturbing (but not surprising) about our mini survey was the lack of employee confidence that anything will change as a result of engagement survey results.
 It is in line with what we often see in organizations.
 It is rare for more than 15-20% to agree that “real change will come from this survey.”
 To prove your employees wrong, show them that the results mean something to you as leaders, not only when the reports are released, but every day of the year.
 Demonstrate strong follow-through and communication.
 Ensure that every team has the chance to participate in a discussion of team findings and action planning.
 Tune in to your employees’ engagement levels regularly by encouraging open dialogue.
 Repeatedly tie decisions and actions back to the feedback your workforce provided through the survey.
 Finally, look within yourself to determine if your own engagement level needs an adjustment.
 If your own engagement is lacking, it will be hard to motivate others.
 Commit to the personal change that might be required to ensure you are engaged and having more great days at work!